fzolv/share-ware/README.md

   - Topic `shareware.settlement.events`: EXPENSE_SETTLED
   - Topic `shareware.group.events`: GROUP_MEMBER_INVITED
 - Event payloads include `userIds` for notification targeting
+- We can extend the streaming capablity for notification service based use cases
+- Like user should receive notification when he is added to a group or when an expense is created in a group he is part of, etc

 ## Balance Computation (snapshots with calcAt)